Bills’ bend-but-don’t-break defense to be tested by Ravens

 The same goes for each teams’ defensive traits.

 The Bills have allowed 150 yards rushing five times already this season, four more than last year.
-The Ravens haven’t allowed 300 yards passing at all this season.
+The Ravens have combined to allow 628 yards passing in each of their past four games, including 158 to the Titans.

 WHAT’S WORKING

-Note: This story has been corrected to remove reference to Baltimore not allowing 300 yards passing this season and replacing it with team allowing combined 628 yards passing last four games.